Here’s one way to explain the dilemma: Men and women have “discordant expectations in marriage.”

 Marriage Is Tough Enough…

 We understand that marriage can be challenging, and marriage with kids – even more so.
 Typically, we don’t realize the extent of the changes ahead until we’re smack in the middle of them.
 However, some of us (reasonably) anticipate that we will share more of our domestic responsibilities.
-And if we have in fact pursued advanced degrees with associated professional aspirations, persistence of the gender gap is especially demoralizing.
+And if we have in fact pursued advanced degrees with associated professional aspirations, the persistence of the gender gap is especially demoralizing.

 Or, as The Times article succinctly notes with regard to male and female MBAs: